Ann Streissguth: Biography

-Streissguth was born in South Pasadena, California.
-She received her B.S. degree at Oregon State University in 1954, and her M.S. degree at the University of California, Berkeley in 1959.
+Streissguth was born in South Pasadena, California to Agnes Gurney Roth and Arie Roth.
+In 1950, she graduated from Roseburg High School in Oregon.
+She graduated magna cum laude with a B.S. degree at Oregon State University in 1954, and her M.S. degree at the University of California, Berkeley in 1959.
 In 1964 Streissguth received her Ph.D. from the University of Washington.
 Throughout her career, Streissguth participated in academic work at the University of Washington.
 She was hired as Assistant Professor for the Department of Psychiatry and Behavioral Sciences in 1968.
 She was associate professor from 1974-1979 until her promotion to Professor in 1979.
 She was named Professor Emeritus in 2005.

-Streissguth is a longstanding member of the National Organization on Fetal Alcohol Syndrome.
+Streissguth was a member of the National Organization on Fetal Alcohol Syndrome.
 She is known for her research program on fetal alcohol syndrome, and its effects on child development.
 With her colleagues Kenneth Jones, David Smith and Christy Ulleland, Streissguth conducted research on eight children who were born to alcoholic mothers which resulted in the first widely circulated paper on fetal alcohol syndrome and its relation to alcohol abuse during pregnancy.
-Through her research she has been able to enlighten society of the detrimental effects fetal alcohol syndrome can have on all areas of life including cognitive functioning, attention deficits, and even on motor skills.
-Streissguth's longitudinal observations of children as they mature to adulthood has illuminated long-term consequences of alcohol use during pregnancy.
-Public awareness of her findings has led to a significant decrease in the amount of alcohol consumed in the United States.
+Streissguth has published findings on the long-term consequences of alcohol use during pregnancy.

-Streissguth is married to Daniel Michener Streissguth and together they have one child.
+Ann Streissguth married Daniel Michener Streissguth in 1968, and together they had one child.
+Together they created Streissguth Gardens a family-maintained hillside garden covering approximately one acre on the northwest side of Capitol Hill in Seattle, Washington.
+Dan Streissguth died in November 2020, at the age of 96.
+Ann Streissguth died on August 1, 2023, at the age of 90.